GLOBAL MARKETS-Hawkish Fed fuels dollar, leaves stocks and bonds bruised

 "It appears that faster progress toward reopening and higher inflation surprises revealed some hawks on the FOMC, but we suspect that leadership is predominantly anchored at zero or one hike in 2023," JPMorgan said, sticking with a prediction for tapering to start early next year.

 Markets moved quickly to price in the risk of earlier action and Fed fund futures 0#FF: shifted to imply a first hike by the end of 2022.
-Yields on 10-year bonds US10YT=RR shot up almost nine basis points to 1.57%.
+Yields on 10-year bonds US10YT=RR shot up almost nine basis points to as high as 1.57% .

 ALL RISE

 The dollar also broke out of recent tight ranges.
-It had risen 0.9% on Wednesday against a basket of currencies to 91.387 =USD for its biggest gain since March last year and set a two-month high in early European trading. /FRX
+It had risen 0.9% on Wednesday against a basket of currencies =USD for its biggest gain since March last year and added another 0.5% in morning European trade to set a two-month high at 91.819. /FRX

 Powell's hawkish turn prompted both Goldman Sachs and Deutsche Bank to abandon their calls that the U.S. currency would weaken against the euro, although others were not so sure.